-SeaQuest2 has two floats above the electronics pod, which can be adjusted by sliding them forward of aft.
+SeaQuest2 has two floats above the electronics pod, which can be adjusted by loosening the collar clamping bolts and sliding the floats forward of aft.

-This allows the user to change the center of buoyancy of the entire frame, and change the pitch angle of the wings.
+Adjusting the position of the floats allows the operator to change the center of buoyancy of the entire frame, and thus change the pitch angle of the wings.
 Moving the floats forward will reduce the pitch angle, and allow the SeaQuest to remain at or near the surface when under tow.
 Moving the floats aft will increase the pitch angle, and force the SeaQuest2 to dive when under tow.

-The float position needs to be determined experimentally for each new survey location and desired towing depth, as it depends on the towing velocity and the pitch angle of the frame, and the optimal towing depth for each specific survey.
+The optimal float position needs to be determined experimentally for each new survey location and desired towing depth, as it depends on the towing velocity and the optimal towing depth for each specific survey.

-Always begin with a conservative position of the floats that allows the SeaQuest2 to remain close to the surface, which exposes approximately 7" of the forward end of the float.
-Try towing and observe the behavior.
+Always begin with a conservative position of the floats which allows the SeaQuest2 to remain close to the surface; this float position should expose approximately 12 cm (4.75 in) of the forward end of the float.

-Refer to Section 3.4.4 (page 19) for details on float adjustment.
+Refer to Section 3.3.6 (page 20) for details on float adjustment.